ACTIVELY PERSONALIZED VACCINES

 PERSONALIZED VACCINE DESIGN

 To generate a vaccine specifically tailored to a single patient, the disease of the respective patient has to be analyzed prior to treatment.
 By combining the latest state-of-the-art technologies including next-generation sequencing (NGS), mass spectrometry, computational medicine algorithms, and immunology, our scientists generate a fingerprint of the individual tumor.
 This fingerprint is aimed to be used by the immune system to selectively destroy cancer cells without harming healthy tissues.
-In this project, it is planned to design and manufacture an Actively Personalized Vaccine (APVAC) for each individual patient within a few months after the initial surgery.
+In this project, an Actively Personalized Vaccine (APVAC) for each individual patient was designed and manufactured within a few months after the initial surgery.

 Glioblastoma is the most aggressive form of brain cancer, unfortunately with only limited therapeutic options and only very poor prognosis.
 Thus, there is an urgent medical need for new therapeutic approaches.
 Previous experience in first vaccination trials has indicated encouraging immune responses to vaccinations in these patients.

-The GAPVAC clinical trial is planned to start in 2014.
-First, the tumor surgically resected of newly diagnosed glioblastoma patients will be analyzed.
+The GAPVAC clinical trial started in 2014 and recruitment ended in July 2016.
+First, the tumor surgically resected of newly diagnosed glioblastoma patients is analyzed.
 During this time, patients start their standard therapy (radiochemotherapy).
-As soon as the personalized vaccine is available, patients will be repeatedly vaccinated on top of the standard therapy.
+As soon as the personalized vaccine is available, patients are repeatedly vaccinated on top of the standard therapy.

 MONITORING THE IMMUNE SYSTEM

 GAPVAC is led by two highly innovative biotechnology companies based in Europe: immatics biotechnologies GmbH (Coordinator) and BioNTech AG (Vice Coordinator) who are dedicated to applying the best science for the benefit of patients.
-Ten academic centers in Europe and the US will recruit patients and collect scientific data for the GAPVAC clinical trial.
-Academic centers are located in Barcelona (Spain), Copenhagen (Denmark), Geneva (Switzerland), Glasgow (UK), Haifa (Israel), Heidelberg (Germany), Leiden (The Netherlands), Pittsburgh (USA), Southampton (UK) and Tuebingen (Germany).
-The personalized vaccine will be manufactured at BCN Peptides (Barcelona, Spain) and at the University of Tuebingen (Tuebingen, Germany).
-Moreover, results will be disseminated by the Association for Cancer Immunotherapy (CIMT) who will also contribute to the scientific analysis.
+Six academic centers in Europe recruited patients.
+Academic centers that collect scientific data for the GAPVAC clinical trial are located in Barcelona (Spain), Copenhagen (Denmark), Geneva (Switzerland), Haifa (Israel), Heidelberg (Germany), Leiden (The Netherlands), Pittsburgh (USA), Southampton (UK) and Tuebingen (Germany).
+The personalized vaccines were manufactured at BCN Peptides (Barcelona, Spain) and at the University of Tuebingen (Tuebingen, Germany).
+Moreover, first results were disseminated by the Association for Cancer Immunotherapy (CIMT) who will also contribute to the scientific analysis.

 The GAPVAC project is funded by the 7th Framework Programme (2012) of the European Commission under the “Health” call.
 About six million EUR will be provided by the EU.